-Olympus PEN-F versus Sony A7
+Olympus PEN-F vs Sony A7

 The Olympus PEN-F and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2013.
-Both the PEN-F and the A7 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and a full frame sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+Both the PEN-F and the A7 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and a full frame (A7) sensor.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably larger (33 percent) than the Olympus PEN-F. Moreover, the A7 is markedly heavier (11 percent) than the PEN-F. It is noteworthy in this context that the A7 is splash and dust-proof, while the PEN-F does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (PEN-F) and the Sony FE Lens Catalog (A7).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.